Djambu Barra Barra: Ngukurr arts and artistic career

-Artistic Style and Figures
+Artistic style and figures

-Burra Burra was best known for his use of bright, bold colours, and traditional designs, even being recorded asking for "fluoro colours" in 1987.
-He utilized primary and complimentary colours to emphasize contrast between figures and background designs, often with even, thick brush strokes and outlines.
+Barra Barra was best known for his use of bright, bold colours, and traditional designs, even being recorded asking for "fluoro colours" in 1987.
+He utilized primary and complementary colours to emphasize contrast between figures and background designs, often with even, thick brush strokes and outlines.
 He was also able to render rarrk—a traditional cross-hatching design—in acrylic paint, one of the only artists to successfully do so.
-Burra Burra also utilized dots in his designs, though his "rarrk-on-rarrk" work is the most well known.
+Barra Barra also utilized dots in his designs, though his "rarrk-on-rarrk" work is the most well known.
 These designs, combined with the alternating contrasting colours, created a vibrating background that was meant to invoke awe and an overwhelming emotional response from viewers.
 His compositions were typically dense and dominated by large figurative forms, similar to those found in Western and Central Arnhem Land.
 This was different than his fellow Ngukurr artists, who drew figurative works as part of much larger landscapes or depicted many ancestral beings in their pieces.
-Burra Burra chose instead to focus on specific ancestral beings and stories, and figures were limited to only a few per piece.
-These figure heavy pieces were usually central and symmetrical in composition, and Burra Burra employed rhythm in his backgrounds and textural differences to draw attention to the chosen figures.
-Much of his artwork also utilized the X-Ray style of the Western Arnhem Land rock art tradition, where internal organs are displayed, though Burra Burra's depiction of these organs vary depending on the piece.
+Barra Barra chose instead to focus on specific ancestral beings and stories, and figures were limited to only a few per piece.
+These figure heavy pieces were usually central and symmetrical in composition, and Barra Barra employed rhythm in his backgrounds and textural differences to draw attention to the chosen figures.
+Much of his artwork also utilized the X-ray style of the Western Arnhem Land rock art tradition, where internal organs are displayed, though Barra Barra's depiction of these organs vary depending on the piece.

-Djamba Burra Burra depicted most of his central figures from his Yirritja heritage, which originated from his mother's side.
+Barra Barra depicted most of his central figures from his Yirritja heritage, which originated from his mother's side.
 Yolngu art can be generally divided into two representational groups: figurative and geometric.
 The figurative system consists of iconically motivated images, where there is a similarity between the signifier and the signified.
 Many of his paintings are in the figurative tradition, and feature ancestral beings and mortuary scenes, as well as iterations of both his and his mother's Dreamings, like the Plains Kangaroo, the crocodile, and the Guyal Sandridge Goanna.
-Burra Burra often altered the design of such beings to convey symbolic messages, like depicting kangaroo figure as having large feet to show their ability to travel long distances.
-Many of Burra Burra's paintings involved themes of death and rebirth, such as those featuring the Guyal Sandridge Goanna.
-Additionally, Burra Burra's paintings were based on Yirritja ceremonies.
+Barra Barra often altered the design of such beings to convey symbolic messages, like depicting kangaroo figure as having large feet to show their ability to travel long distances.
+Many of Barra Barra's paintings involved themes of death and rebirth, such as those featuring the Guyal Sandridge Goanna.
+Additionally, Barra Barra's paintings were based on Yirritja ceremonies.
 Some of his most famous works, depicting the Devil Devil (Nagaran), an evil sorcerer or magic man, were drawn directly from the Yaboduruwa ceremony.
-The Devil Devil is one of the most iconic and recognizable figures in Burra Burra's art, as noted by his pounce position, dilly bags, and his six-fingered left hand.
-This further emphasized Burra Burra's choice to capture his figures in motion.
+The Devil Devil is one of the most iconic and recognizable figures in Barra Barra's art, as noted by his pounce position, dilly bags, and his six-fingered left hand.
+This further emphasized Barra Barra's choice to capture his figures in motion.